YardenRahmani/Neural-Network-Implementation/README.txt

 This Python script serves as the core of the project, implementing the training process for a neural network.

 - test_script:
-A Python script designed for testing the training_neural_network script with different datasets and parameters.
+A Python script designed for testing the training_neural_network script with different datasets and parameters, and test for the learning rate for each dataset which gives the lowest error.